Betts/Homework1/README.md

 How we guarantee it will work with multithreading

 This program is based on a loop that runs through our desired range of numbers.
-This is accomplished by use of a shared Atomic variable, and the atomic operation "getAndIncrement()".
+This is accomplished by use of the executor service with a threadpool of size 8, a shared Atomic variable, and the atomic operation "getAndIncrement()".
 This use of atomic variables and operations ensures that the shared variable will never be updated by more than one thread at a time.
 We have formed a sort of queue, where each resource (thread) in our machine must wait in line to grab the next number it that it will check.
 This also ensures that each thread is doing as close to an equal amount of work as possible.
 If a thread quickly moves through its current number,